-Spring is here, it’s an excellent time for a reset!
-Because let’s face it, it’s been a very long, heavy winter season.
-Now is a great time to clear out the cobwebs, spring clean your mind, and plant seeds for exciting new beginnings.
+Spring is here!
+Now is a great time for a reset.
+It’s time to clear out the cobwebs, spring clean your mind, and plant seeds for exciting new beginnings.

-Spring offers us a chance to start new.
-If you’re anything like me, you can become very set in our ways.
-Our thoughts can create grooves, and we can quickly get stuck in repetitive negative thinking.
+Altogether, spring offers us a chance to start new.
+And if you’re anything like me, you can become very set in your ways.
+Your thoughts create grooves, and you can get stuck in repetitive negative thinking.

-So. like a gardener prepares the soil to plant seeds, now is the time to clear our minds and prepare for a brand new, light, and bright season ahead.
+So, like a gardener prepares soil to plant seeds, now is the time to clear our minds and prepare for a brand new, light, and bright season ahead.

-Here are some ideas for spring cleaning your mind and planting seeds for new beginnings:
+Here are ways to spring cleaning your mind and plant seeds for new beginnings:

-1. First, take an honest look at your negative old thoughts and beliefs.
+1. First, look honestly at your negative old thoughts and beliefs.

 You know the ones…maybe they’ve crept up on you this winter.
 Some you may recognize as familiar, while other thoughts are new and may have recently emerged.
-Take inventory and write them all down on paper.
+Either way, take inventory and write them down on paper.

 Tip: try stream of consciousness writing.
-Set a timer for three minutes and write down every negative thought you have, from “I’m never going to get that job” to “Things will never feel normal again.”
+Set a three-minute timer and write down every negative thought you have, from “I’m never going to get that job” to “Things will never feel normal again.”
 Write them all down without judgment.

 2. Next, look at them objectively.